+Property ID: 16 (0x10)

+Property Type: Byte

+Length: 1 byte

+Get Property: Yes

+Set Property: Yes

-Property ID: Property Type: Length: Get Property: Set Property: Default Value: Description: 0x10 Byte 1 byte Yes Yes 0 (HID) The value is a byte that represents the devices interface type.
+Default Value: 0 (HID)

+Description: The value is a byte that represents the devices interface type.
 The value can be set to 0 for the HID interface or to 1 for the keyboard emulation interface.
 When the value is set to 0 (HID) the device will behave as described in the USB communications (HID) section of the manual.
-When the value is set to 1 (keyboard emulation) the device will behave as described in the USB communications (KB) section of the manual.
+When the value is set to 1 communications (KB) section of the manual.
 This property should be the first property changed because it affects which other properties are available.
-After this property is changed, the device should be power cycled before changing any other properties. should be power eyeled before changing any other properties.
+After this property is changed, the device should be power cycled before changing any other properties.